Forex Education

 Capital ISA – Is there Capital Gains Tax on ISAs?

 In today’s modern world, people are very aware of money matters: investing, savings, or anything else.
 Saving is definitely an important part of anyone’s financial life.
 It helps one be ready for any uncertainties that may arise and inspires confidence to overcome those times.
 One recent example can be the Covid-19 crisis, where a lot of people were rendered jobless.
-But, when it comes to savings, many of us tend to get confused as there are many options available on the market.
+But, many of us tend to get confused when it comes to savings as there are many options available on the market.
 ISA is one of them.
 We know that you might have a lot of questions, and we’re going to answer all of them for you.
 So, let’s start:

 So in our article, we’re going to tell you about ISA, when they were introduced, types of ISA’s, and what are the requirements to be eligible to open an ISA; find them out below: